 The University of Louisville, its School of Medicine, and the Department of Pharmacology & Toxicology have rich histories and traditions of academic excellence.
 Over 250 graduates have completed our graduate programs and have leadership positions throughout academia, government and industry.
 Our department hosts National Institutes of Health-funded environmental health sciences training and cancer education training programs.
 Pharmacologists and toxicologists are noted among the "Hot Tracks in Professions" in such magazines as US News and World Report with some of the nation's most rapidly increasing salaries as noted by CareerBuilder.com.
 A recent report from Kiplingers listed pharmacology as the number 1 college major for a lucrative career.
 Incredible advancements in molecular genetics and structural to integrative biology are providing new targets for drug discovery.
 Pharmacology and toxicology are the ideal translational interface effectively bridging preclinical and laboratory-based investigations towards improving the health and well-being of the patients and populations we serve.
 Our research and training programs include vaccine discovery and development in partnership with the Brown Cancer Center and the Center for Predictive Medicine and plant-based pharmaceutical discovery and development in partnership with the Owensboro Cancer Research Program.
-Department research and training programs include an active partnership with Wenzhou Medical University and Cairo University as well as planned and pending partnership agreements with other prominent international universities.
+Department research and training programs include active partnerships with Wenzhou Medical University and Cairo University as well as planned and pending partnership agreements with other prominent international universities.

 We encourage you to learn more about our history, mission, and graduate programs.